 Choose Ohio First

-Ohio Wesleyan Receives Grant to Provide STEM Scholarships to New Students
+Ohio Wesleyan Receives Nearly $1.2 Million to Support STEM Scholarships for Ohio Students

-DELAWARE, Ohio – Ohio Wesleyan University has received a five-year, $830,466 Choose Ohio First grant to fund scholarships for Ohio residents pursuing degrees in the STEM fields of science (including medicine), technology, engineering, and mathematics.
+DELAWARE, Ohio – Ohio Wesleyan University has been awarded its third – and largest – Choose Ohio First grant, receiving $1,199,800 to support Ohio students pursuing degrees in the STEM or STEM education fields of science, technology, engineering, and mathematics.

 Founded in 1842, Ohio Wesleyan University is one of the nation’s premier liberal arts universities.
-Located in Delaware, Ohio, the private university offers more undergraduate majors than many universities its size and competes in 24 NCAA Division III varsity sports.
-Through its signature program, The OWU Connection, Ohio Wesleyan teaches students to integrate knowledge across disciplines, build a diverse and global perspective, and apply knowledge in real-world settings.
-Ohio Wesleyan is featured in the book “Colleges That Change Lives” and included on the U.S. News & World Report and Princeton Review “best colleges” lists.
-Learn more at owu.edu.
+Located in Delaware, Ohio, the private university offers more than 70 undergraduate majors and competes in 24 NCAA Division III varsity sports.
+Through its signature experience, the OWU Connection, Ohio Wesleyan teaches students to understand issues from multiple academic perspectives, volunteer in service to others, build a diverse and global perspective, and translate classroom knowledge into real-world experience through internships, research, and other hands-on learning.
+Ohio Wesleyan is featured in the book “Colleges That Change Lives” and included on the U.S. News & World Report and Princeton Review “Best Colleges” lists.
+Connect with OWU expert interview sources at owu.edu/experts or learn more at owu.edu.